sandialabs/chama/documentation/optimization.rst

   If the selected sensors did not detect a particular scenario, the impact is set to the Undetected Impact.

-The following example demonstrates the use of P-median sensor placement:
+The following example demonstrates the use of the Impact formulation.

 .. doctest::
     :hide: